skip to main content

 Unexpected expenses seem to hit at the worst of times.

 If your answer is no, it may be time to review your finances and look for opportunities to save money.
-Even if the pandemic has forced you to tighten your budget, saving is still important to help weather future storms.

 Creating a realistic emergency fund

 The golden rule many financial planners follow is to save 3-6 months of living expenses.
-This rainy-day fund is meant to cover necessities such as housing, food, gas, and health care -- but let’s be realistic for a moment.
+This rainy-day fund is meant to cover necessities such as housing, food, gas, and health care, but let’s be realistic for a moment.

 “For most people, that target is unreachable,” says financial advisor Laurie Itkin.
 “You want to have at least something in your emergency fund because you don’t want to have to use your credit card and carry a balance you can’t pay off.”